DNS · AAAA

 An AAAA record (pronounced "quad-A") is a DNS record that points a domain name to an IPv6 address.

-When you type a website name into your browser, the browser asks the DNS system for directions.
-If the website uses the modern IPv6 system, the DNS will return an AAAA record containing the exact server address so your browser can connect.
+When you type a website name into your browser, it asks DNS for directions.
+If the website uses the modern IPv6 system, DNS returns an AAAA record containing the exact server address so your browser can connect.

 We simply ran out of space in the old system.

-The original internet address system is called IPv4.
-It uses A records.
-It only had enough room for about 4.3 billion unique addresses.
-Because everyone now has smartphones, smart TVs, and computers, we completely ran out of these addresses years ago.
+The original internet address system, IPv4, uses A records.
+It only had room for about 4.3 billion unique addresses.
+With everyone now owning phones, smart TVs, and computers, we ran out years ago.

-IPv6 is the upgrade.
-It uses AAAA records.
-The IPv6 system is so massive that it can provide trillions of trillions of unique addresses.
-It ensures that every device in the future can connect to the internet.
+IPv6 is the upgrade, using AAAA records.
+It is so massive it can provide trillions of trillions of unique addresses, ensuring every future device can connect to the internet.

 Curious about the switch?
-You can track global IPv6 adoption on the Google IPv6 Statistics page.
+Track global IPv6 adoption on the Google IPv6 Statistics page.

 Old IPv4 addresses are short and use numbers separated by dots (like 192.168.1.1).

-Because IPv6 addresses are so much larger, they use eight groups of numbers and letters (hexadecimal) separated by colons.
-If an address has a long section of zeroes, they can be replaced with a double colon (::) to make the address shorter to read.
+IPv6 addresses are much larger, using eight groups of hexadecimal separated by colons.
+A long run of zeroes can be compressed to a double colon (::) to shorten the address.

 2001:0db8:0000:0000:0000:8a2e:0370:7334